sjbrandenberg/ucla_geotech_tools/response_spectrum/README.md

 response_spectrum does not perform any signal conditioning, which is assumed to be performed prior to invoking the response_spectrum command.
 I recommend performing the following steps prior to computing a response spectrum:

-i. high-pass filtering.
-I generally use an acausal Butterworth filter and set the corner frequency and order such to be the least invasive possible combination that removes undesired low frequency drift. ii. application of a Tukey window to ensure periodicity of the signal.
+1. high-pass filtering.
+I generally use an acausal Butterworth filter and set the corner frequency and order such to be the least invasive possible combination that removes undesired low frequency drift.
+2. application of a Tukey window to ensure periodicity of the signal.

 ## Installation
 ```python